stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 OKRs are brilliant for strategy execution.
 However, to be successful you need to start your OKR implementation with the CEO and leadership team.

-Ironically, OKRs are not actually the best starting point for success.
-Before adopting OKRs, you first need to make sure your leadership team is aligned on the _strategy tree_.
+Ironically, OKRs are not the best starting point.
+Before adopting OKRs, you first need to make sure your leadership team is aligned on and evolving the _strategy tree_.

 ## implement OKRs - the strategy tree